maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <a name="rem-scon"></a>
 ### {`REM`|`'`|`!`} [*scon*]

 `REM`, short for "remark", is used to insert comment text into the program code.
 Any text on the line after the `REM` is ignored, and execution immediately moves to the next line.
 RetroBASIC supports the alternative versions, `'` and `!`.
-The former is widely used in MS-derived BASICs, while the latter, taken from Fortran, is found in some mainframe dialects including later versions of Dartmouth.
+The former was first introduced in Dartmouth v4 and is widely used in MS-derived BASICs.
+The latter, taken from Fortran, was first found in Tymshare SUPER BASIC, and is seen in a few other dialects.

 #### Examples: